-Guava can be sexually or asexullay propagated, the asexual form is being commercially practised.
+Guava can be sexually or asexually propagated, the asexual form is being commercially practised.
 Seed originated guava plants cannot maintain the genetic purity of the variety due to segregation and the recombination of character during reproduction.
 Perhaps, clonal propagation in Psidium sp. can be practised to avoid segregations and to maintain purity.
 Vegetative propagation technique also influences the vigour, productivity and quality of the fruits.
 Asexually guava can be successfully propagated by layering, cutting, grafting and budding.
 Among all Guava propagated through cuttings, are rapid, easy and more convenient technique for obtaining best rooting and survival percentage compared to other approaches (Yasir Ali, 2018).

 In India, a variety with tolerance to wilt in addition to a high-yielding capacity of good quality fruit is lacking in the commercial cultivars of guava.
 Hence, the identification of wilt-tolerant species of guava and their use in the development of cultivars deserve the greatest priority.
-A relatively high level of tolerance to wilt is present in P. cattleianum, which could be used in breeding programmes (Gurung et al. 2020).
+A relatively high level of tolerance to wilt is present in P. cattleianum, which could be used in breeding programmes (Gurung et al., 2020).
 The present study was therefore designed to standardize the best size of cuttings and season for performing propagation to exploit the character of wilt tolerance from interspecific hybrids.

 2.0 MATERIALS AND METHODS